dawidsielski/medical-data-share/README.md

 Common prerequisites  / setup.
 Describe port changing to 8080 (FLASK_DEBUG) Make a note about docker with a link to detailed description"

 DataShare is an online tool for sharing medical variants information.

+The dataShare app can be join into a federation from which you can simply obtain information about variants from all laboratories available in federation.

 The application consists of two modules:
 * server_side